ian-de-vries/Multi-Screen.js/README.md

 Multi-Screen.js v1.3.0
 ===============

-A simple, lightweight, and easy to use jQuery plugin which turns a single page into a collection of screens with animated naviagion.
+A simple, lightweight, and easy to use jQuery plugin which turns a single page into a collection of screens with animated navigation.

 ## Setting up your page
 - Divide up the ```<body>``` of your HTML into ```<div>``` elements, giving them all the ```ms-container``` class (the plugin needs at least two to run), and build each screen inside.